 - Where did you meet your spouse?

-3. In many instances, the best course of action is to provide fictitious information to these questions to keep them unique.
+3. Use Fictitious Information: In many instances, the best course of action is to provide fictitious information to these questions to keep them unique.
 You could use a personal password manager to populate the answer fields with password-like responses.
-Then, store each question and response in your password manager.
+Next, store each question and response in your password manager.
 For example, for an ecommerce site, you could create the entry “ecommercesite.com/question_birthcity” as the account and then enter a random, recommended password as the security response.
 This provides the secure storage you need in case of a password problem, while keeping your answers to same security question completely random and unique across sites and applications.